RUCOGS/rucogs-infrastructure-docs/docs/website/structure.md

     -   `selfhosted:build` - Builds the site with a base-href of `rucogs/frontend`.
     -   `selfhosted:copybuild` - Copies the built files to the `/var/www/rucogs`.
     -   `selfhosted:launch` - Runes `selfhosted:build` then `selfhosted:copybuild`.
--   `pretty` - Run the prettier formatter on the Typescript files within `src`.
+-   `pretty` - Run the prettier formatter on the TypeScript files within `src`.

 !!! note